vicarsen/operating-systems/chapters/compute/threads/drills/tasks/sum-array-bugs/README.md

 ## Memory Corruption

 Because they share the same address space, threads run the risk of corrupting each other's data.
-Take a look at the code in `sum-array-bugs/support/memory-corruption/python/`.
+Take a look at the code in `sum-array-bugs/support/memory-corruption/python/` (or `chapters/compute/threads/drills/tasks/sum-array-bugs/support/memory-corruption/python/` if you are working directly in the repository).
 The two programs only differ in how they spread their workload.
 One uses threads while the other uses processes.